mahmoudnafifi/APAP-bias-correction-for-illumination-estimation-methods/README.md

 -data: a structure that contains the following fields:

-1- 'gt': Nx3 ground truth illuminant vectors
+1- `gt`: Nx3 ground truth illuminant vectors

-2- 'illuminant_method_name': Nx3 initial estimated illuminant vectors.
+2- `illuminant_method_name`: Nx3 initial estimated illuminant vectors.

    -ill_method: a string of the illuminant method name.
 It should match the name of the filed in the 'data' struct.